 The Antique Boat Museum traces its roots back nearly 60 years, and its permanent museum collection opened in the 1970s.
 The museum highlights the different variety of boats that have been used by residents of the region from Native American canoes to racing boats.

 Having never been to an entire museum dedicated to antique boats, I was surprised to find how similar it felt to the many antique car, airplane, and train museums I’ve previously visited in my travels.
 If you love antique machinery, this a great museum to visit even if you know little about boats or have already visited the Finger Lakes Boating Museum.

 The museum consists of five different buildings along the shores of the St. Lawrence River.
 Each building offers a different exhibit, so I definitely recommend checking each out.

-The first building, which is also where you get your ticket and souvenirs, features a great overview of the history of the Thousand Island regions and offers an intro to the boating culture here.
+The first building, which is also where you get your ticket and souvenirs, features a great overview of the history of the Thousand Island region and offers an intro to the boating culture here.

 There are three large rooms of displays here, and it’s easy to miss the one about boating in the winter (which is quite interesting) due to the layout of the entrance, so make sure you see them all.